alperenmehmet/alperenmehmet/README.md

 ## I'm a Frontend Developer

 - 🌱 I’m currently learning everything about Frontend Web Development.
-- 🔭 I'm working on Javascript, React.JS, Redux...
+- 🔭 I'm working on Javascript, React, TypeScript and Redux...
 - 🥅 Goals: Contribute more to Open Source projects.
 - 💬 Ask me about whatever you want.